Foundations of regular variation on topological spaces: Regular variation on quotient spaces

-where $(x_i)$ is a countable dense set in the unit ball of $\XX$, see, e.g., Theorem 5.1 in \cite{MR2766381}.
-The above argument applies with $\LL=\{z\in\ell_1: \sum z_ix_i=0\}$.
-Thus, regular variation in $\XX$ can be derived from regular variation on $\ell_1$ considered in Section~\ref{sec:infinite-sequences}.
+where $(x_i)$ is a countable dense set in the unit ball of $\XX$; see, for example, Theorem 5.1 in \cite{MR2766381}.
+The above argument applies with $\LL=\{z\in\ell_1\colons \sum z_ix_i=0\}$.
+Thus, regular variation in $\XX$ may be derived from regular variation on $\ell_1$ analysed in Section~\ref{sec:infinite-sequences}.

-Furthermore, each separable Banach space is isometric to a subspace of the quotient space of $\ell_\infty$ with respect to the space $c_0$ of sequences which converge to zero, see \cite[Proposition~5.5]{MR2766381}.
-In this way, regular variation on $\XX$ follows from regular variation on $\ell_\infty$ if the tail measure is not supported by $c_0$. \end{example}
+Furthermore, each separable Banach space is isometric to a subspace of the quotient space of $\ell_\infty$ with respect to the space $c_0$ of sequences converging to zero; see \cite[Proposition~5.5]{MR2766381}.
+In this way, regular variation on $\XX$ follows from regular variation on $\ell_\infty$ if the tail measure is not concentrated on $c_0$. \end{example}

-\subsection{Product spaces}
+\section{Product spaces}